SocialGouv/streaming-file-encryption/README.md

 While higher buffer size offered better CPU performance, they came with extra storage and RAM usage costs, so 16kiB was chosen as a middle ground.

+### Doesn't incrementing the IV across pages increase the risk of nonce reuse?

+It would indeed if the key was the same.
+In our case, keys are derived from both user-controlled randomness (the context), and from internal randomness (the salt).
+Even in the case where the context isn't used (constant), we still have 64 bytes of randomness fed into HKDF.

+That being said, the pigeonhole principle states that there can be _only_
+$2^{256}$ different keys, for which collisions are infeasible.

+But let's assume we **do** have a single key collision _(you'd better check your CSPRNG)_.
+IVs are 96 bits long, and we'd need to have at least one page of overlap to compromise that key stream.
+To have a 50% chance of at least one page overlapping, we'd have to generate files of about $2^{94}$ pages, or $2^{(94+14)}$ bytes.
+That's about one trillion times the [estimated size of Google datacenters](https://what-if.xkcd.com/63/).

 ## Code signature

 This package is signed with [`sceau`](https://github.com/47ng/sceau).